-Two researchers employed the Prediction Model Risk of Bias Assessment Tool (PROBAST) to evaluate the risk of bias and applicability of the studies included.^{14, 15} The PROBAST tool encompasses evaluations of both bias risk and applicability.
+Two researchers employed the Prediction Model Risk of Bias Assessment Tool (PROBAST) to evaluate the risk of bias and applicability of the studies included.
+The PROBAST tool encompasses evaluations of both bias risk and applicability.
 Bias risk assessment includes four domains: research subjects, predictive variables, outcomes, and statistical analyses, featuring a total of 20 questions answered using the options 'yes', 'maybe', 'may not be', 'no', and 'no information'.
 Applicability assessment focuses on three domains: research subjects, predictive variables, and outcome indicators, with each domain rated as 'high applicability', 'low applicability', or 'unclear applicability'.
-The bias risk and applicability assessments for the included studies were analyzed.
+The results of the bias risk and applicability assessments for the included studies are presented in Table 4.